Hezkore/vim-blitzmax/README.md

 # BlitzMax-VIM

-[Vim](https://www.vim.org) plugin that provides syntax highlighting, error matching and compiler options for [BlitzMax](https://blitzmax.org).
+[Vim](https://www.vim.org) plugin that provides syntax highlighting, indentation, error matching and compiler options for [BlitzMax](https://blitzmax.org).

 ## Installation
 * Download or Git Clone to `~/.vim/` on Unix or `%USERPROFILE%\vimfiles\` on Windows